Deputies Investigating Double Homicide in Irmo

 Deputies also tweeted that Coroner Gary Watts pronounced two male victims dead at the scene.
 A third person was transported to Palmetto Health Richland Hospital in serious condition.

-Lieutenant Curtis Wilson told News19 that Deputies do not believe there are any suspects on the run, and that they are talking to multiple people at this time.
+Lieutenant Curtis Wilson told News19 that Deputies are not searching for any suspects as the investigation continues.

 © 2018 WLTX-TV